stevenleung2018/stevenleung2018.github.io/docs/Resume_of_Steven_leung.md

 -   Managed P&L of Sales with a focus on HPC and AI/ML/Analytics technologies, surpassing AI & Analytics targets in FY 2018-19 through strategic market segmentation and partnership development.
--   Crafted complex RFP responses in collaboration with the data science team and external partners, securing lucrative contracts.
+-   Secured lucrative contracts by crafting complex RFP responses in collaboration with the data science team and external partners.

 ### Regional Account Manager (Asia Pacific), The Collinson Group, 2015 – 2016